mozilla/fxa/packages/fxa-auth-server/docs/api.md

     signed in email address will be used as the default.
   - If `action` is `force_auth`, the user is unable to modify the email address and is unable to sign up if the address is not registered.
-- `keys`: Optional.
-Boolean setting, set this if the relier wants to receive encryption keys.
-- `verification_redirect`: Optional.
-This option adds a "Proceed" button into the "Account Ready" view.
-See options for details.
-  - Default.
-If `verification_redirect` is `no` the account ready view will not show a "Proceed" button that will return to the relier.
-  - If `verification_redirect` is `always` then a "Proceed" button is only displayed if the user verifies in a 2nd browser.
-If the user verifies in the same browser, they are automatically redirected w/o user interaction.

 **Example:**